 Despite military officers that considered her unfeminine and a nuisance, she carried on her work and confront those officers she considered incompetent.

 Nightingale’s experience in the Crimean War would soon be applied to civilian public health.
 In 1860, Nightingale laid the foundation of professional nursing with the establishment of her nursing school at St Thomas Hospital in London.
 It was the first secular nursing school in the world, now part of King’s College in London.
 She would go on to contribute to hospital design, including arranging wards around the nursing station, a design adopted around the world.
 Over 150 years later, the lessons she learned during the Crimean War remain part of modern life.
+It is due to her we have Medical School Applications where women and men can go and get educated in nursing which then can in turn help save peoples lives.

 [i] It is Ms. Nightingale’s birthday that marks the midpoint of National Nurses Week.